iseeyou911/jscodemodes/README.md

 ### CallExpression

-At the case explicit call will be added only if last function call doesn't have arguments)
 ```
-//mix/state/is/has are working in a similar way
+// mix/state/is/has are working in a similar way
 className={ cls.mix('anotherCls') } -> className={ cls.mix('anotherCls')() }
 ```